 Its foundations were laid around 1530 and work ended in the 17th century, although it is unfinished and lacks coping on the main façade and the south tower.
 The missing tower has led to it being popularly known as La Manquita, the one-armed” (source).

-If so inclined by all means visit the cathedral, or take the, in my opinion, much better option, climb the stairs to the roof, for a fantastic view.
+If so inclined by all means visit the cathedral, or, in my opinion, much better option, climb the stairs to the roof, for a fantastic view.
 Tickets for the rooftop tour can be obtained at Palacio Episcopal the cathedral on Plaza del Obispo, 6.

 From the Gibralfaro mountain, you have a beautiful view of the bullring and port and you’re within walking distance of the Alcazaba, the Moorish fortress.